VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 ## Install

-To install package use command below:
+To install package use the command below:

 ```
 python setup.py install
 ```

-You can easily add SDK dependency to your project, just add following code:
+You can easily add an SDK dependency to your project, just add the following code:

 ```python
 from VirgilSDK import virgilhub